-Michael Sacca – President, Mr. Sacca is freelance producer and cameraman based in Tunbridge, Vermont.
+Michael Sacca – President Michael is freelance producer and cameraman based in Tunbridge, Vermont.
 He has been active in the Tunbridge community since moving to the town in 1996, including serving as chair of the Planning Commission for a 5 year period.
 He presently serves on the Tunbridge Emergency Services Committee, The Tunbridge Energy Committee and as Commissioner to the Two Rivers Ottauquechee Regional Planning Commission.

 Therese Linehan – Director, Ms. Linehan was born and raised in Strafford.
 She is an educator and small business owner.
 She has served on the Strafford School Board, the Thetford Academy Board of Trustees, and Town House Advisory Group and various other town organizations.
 After living abroad and on the west coast, she returned to Strafford to raise her children in a place that she found to be as healthy and nurturing as one could find anywhere.

-Brenda Petrella – Director, has been a resident of the Upper Valley for over 15 years pursuing careers as a cancer researcher and as a biosafety officer and lab sustainability manager for Dartmouth College.
+Brenda Petrella – former secretary, has been a resident of the Upper Valley for over 15 years pursuing careers as a cancer researcher and as a biosafety officer and lab sustainability manager for Dartmouth College.
 She is an advocate for sustainability as it pertains to conserving our natural resources while supporting our local economies, diversifying our communities, and preserving our heritage.
-Brenda believes that the proposed NewVistas Project, while claiming to be “sustainable”, would in fact destroy our local economies, communities, and natural landscapes; those intricacies that define Vermont and what it is to be a Vermonter would be lost.